mpwalsh8/wpgform/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DK4MS3AA983CC
 Tags: Google Forms, Google Docs, Google, Spreadsheet, shortcode, forms Requires at least: 3.3
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: 0.45

 Embeds a published, public Google Form in a WordPress post, page, or widget.

 == Description ==

-Fetches a published Google Form using a `[gform form='']` WordPress shortcode, removes the Gooogle wrapper HTML and then renders it as an HTML form embedded in your blog post or page.
-The only required parameter is `form`, which specifies the form you'd like to retrieve.
-Recommended but optional, you can also pass a URL for a confirmation page.
-The confirmation page will override the default Google`Thank You` page and offers better integration with your WordPress site.
+Fetches a published Google Form using a WordPress shortcode, removes the Gooogle wrapper HTML and then renders it as an HTML form embedded in your blog post or page.
+The only required parameter is the URL to the Google `form`, which specifies the form you'd like to retrieve.
+Recommended but optional, you can also provide a URL for a confirmation page.
+The confirmation page will override the default Google `Thank You` page and offers better integration with your WordPress site.
 You can also supply a customized `class` value for styling the form.
+There are a number of other options, refer to the documentation for further details.

 For example, suppose you want to integrate the form at `https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0`, (not a real URL) use the following shortcode in your WordPress post or page: